krebeDev/nexjs-chrome-extension-starter/README.md

 This is a Chrome extension starter project created with Next.js.
 It's compliant with the latest Chrome Extension Manifest V3 guidelines.

-Unless your Chrome extension has complex UI, this template is not suitable for it.
+Unless your extension has complex UI, this template is not suitable for it.
 It might be an overkill for simpler extensions.

 ## Getting Started